joebertj/katacoda-scenarios/centreon/step2.md

 ## How to generate Status: OK, WARNING, CRITICAL, UNKNOWN

 The **Status** of the script does not depent on the message that you placed on your script.
 The return value of your script is used.
-In linux you can get a return value by using `$?`{{execute}}.
+In linux you can get a return value by using `echo $?`{{execute}}.
 Below are the values of the status.

 - **OK** = 0
 - **WARNING** = 1